ComposableFi/composable/.github/ISSUE_TEMPLATE/cli-daemon-issue.md

 ##  Output files

-Local running network usually located in `/tmp/`, specifically in `/tmp/composable-devnet/` directory.
+Local running network usually located in `/tmp/`, specifically in `/tmp/composable-devnet/` directory and `/tmp/process-compose*` files.
 Also files may be in working directory, Nix in `result`.